WHAT IS COUNSELLING? WHAT IS PSYCHOTHERAPY?

 WHAT HAPPENS IN THERAPY?

-To begin the process, clients are required to complete a referral form (please email us for this).
+To begin the process, clients are required to complete a referral form.
 Here you are asked to share some basic information about yourself, and the reason for the referral.
 Upon completing the referral, you will be offered an initial consultation*, which acts as a 'getting to know you' session, and enables you to work out whether therapy with Tilia will be the right form of therapeutic engagement for you.
 It's important to note that a good therapist match is indicative to good therapeutic outcomes.
 The initial consultation doesn't 'lock you in', but helps to decide whether to commit to a longer term process.

 Sessions are 50 minutes long.
 We do not limit the number of sessions clients complete: often, at the beginning of the process, it's unclear how many sessions a client will need.
 We discuss therapeutic goals with the client, and review throughout the relationship where they feel they are at in their therapeutic journey.